webdriverio/webdriverio/CONTRIBUTING.md

 $ npm start
 ```

 This will set up everything needed to run the page on [`localhost:3000`](http://localhost:3000/).
+If you need to run on a different host or port, pass them as additional arguments to npm start, like `-- --host 0.0.0.0`.

 You can now modify the content of the [`/docs`](https://github.com/webdriverio/webdriverio/tree/main/docs) files as well as change styles and templates.
 The page will be automatically updated.
 If you add documentation in other places, you have to rerun the `npm start` script to re-generate the docs.

 Every time a new release is pushed to GitHub the WebdriverIO docs are automatically generated and pushed to the project's S3 bucket.
 The process is defined in a GitHub Actions [pipeline](https://github.com/webdriverio/webdriverio/blob/main/.github/workflows/deploy.yml) and does not need to be done manually.